Year-Round Zesty Citrus Garden

 1. Choose a garden site with at least six hours of direct sun and high humidity.
 Make sure your plots are free of any competing weeds.

 3. Water your young munggos weekly.
 During the rainy season, you don’t need to water as often.
 And as it grows older it will need less water and because drought tolerant.
 Make sure you water the roots instead of the leaves to prevent any fungal growth.
-Make sure the soil is most but not soggy or waterlogged.
+Make sure the soil is moist but not soggy or waterlogged.

 4. Harvest your mung beans when the pods about 5 inches.
 Ripe pods are fuzzy with a brownish or black color.
 Remove the entire bean vine.
 Then hang it upside down in a dry shed or room.
 Place a banig, fabric or newspapers under the munggos vines to catch the beans.
 You can remove the rest of the beans once the pods are completely dry.